craftercms/docs/source/reference/modules/studio/administration.rst

 |

-To use the preview token, do the following:
+You can now use the preview token in one of the following ways:

-#.
-Set a cookie with the name crafterPreview
+- Set a header with the name X-Crafter-Preview, or
-#.
-Add a query string argument with the name crafterPreview
+- Add a query string argument with the name crafterPreview, or
-#.
-Set a header with the name X-Crafter-Preview
+- Set a cookie with the name crafterPreview

 Here's an example of using the token with Curl, where ``{Generated-Preview-Token}`` is the token just created: